astropy/astropy/docs/utils/iers.rst

   >>> iers.conf.auto_max_age = None  # doctest: +SKIP

-This disables the check of whether the IERS values are sufficently recent, and all the transformations (even those outside the time range of available IERS data) will succeed with at most warnings.
+This disables the check of whether the IERS values are sufficiently recent, and all the transformations (even those outside the time range of available IERS data) will succeed with at most warnings.